In the USA order online by clicking Loreto Publications

 what would become the most important English Catholic Bible in the

-English-speaking world during the entire 19th century,
+English-speaking world during the entire 19th century, and would be

-and would be used in the inaugurations of both America’s Catholic
+used in the inaugurations of both America’s Catholic Presidents.
+Full leather binding with later matching

-later matching paneled spine offset by raised bands and a gilt label.
+paneled spine offset by raised bands and a gilt label.
 Complete except for the final map leaf.
 Includes all full page

 engravings plus 3 ˝ foot fold out sheet.